Orrin Olsen: Professional career

-Olsen was selected by the Chiefs in the eighth round of the 1976 NFL draft.
+Olsen was selected 222nd overall by the Chiefs in the eighth round of the 1976 NFL draft.
 His lone season with the Chiefs was unique because his brothers Merlin and Phil were also playing in the league, marking one of the rare times in NFL history that three brothers have played at the same time.

 Since 1985, Olsen has worked for LDS Philanthropies as a Donor Liaison.

-Personal
+Personal life

 Olsen currently lives in Alpine, Utah.
 He is a member of the Church of Jesus Christ of Latter-day Saints.
 He and his wife, Sandy, are the parents of seven children.
 Olsen is a skilled woodworker and has made hundreds of custom canes, including canes made for prominent Utah leaders such as Gordon B. Hinckley and Mike Leavitt.

 Olsen was a member of the Mormon Tabernacle Choir from 1973–74.

+Olsen's great-nephew, Sam Roush, plays in the NFL for the Chicago Bears.